MovingtoMars/gtkgain/README.md

 $ sudo apt-get install git golang golang-go.tools libgtk-3-dev libtagc0-dev libvorbis-dev mp3gain flac vorbisgain
 ```

+**Note: Ubuntu 14.04 Trusty is the most recent Ubuntu release to include `mp3gain`.
+Now it is unavailable.**

 Make sure the `universe` repo is enabled in Software and Updates.

 ## Installation